Our newly redesigned program is infused with six themes that are integrated throughout the curriculum.

-Classes meet one day per week.
+Classes typically meet on Saturdays, and occasionally on Fridays and Saturdays.
 A typical academic year will have 42 class days: 37 Saturdays and 5 Fridays.
 The class day starts at 8:30 am and runs until 5:30 pm.
-A class day is typically divided into three classes, with breaks for lunch and snacks.
+A class day is typically divided into three classes, with breaks for lunch and refreshments.

 International Study Tour

 As an integral part of being an effective global business leader is understanding how business operates in a global business environment, students participate in a required international study trip to major centers of financial and business activity.
 The trip, which is part of the curriculum and takes place in the second year of the program, provides an opportunity to experience first hand what has been studied in the classroom.
 Students meet with senior executives from major corporations and visit corporate headquarters.
 They receive briefings and attend seminars with leading economists, government officials, corporate executives and prominent university academics to discuss global economic and financial issues.